Transparency: Motivations and Challenges: Types of Transparency: Benefits, Measurement and Motivations

-For global interpretability, we mention two interesting possible approaches due to quotes attributed to the physicist Richard Feynman: (i) ``What I cannot create, I do not understand'' suggests that in some settings, a good test of understanding might be to see if the person could recreate the whole system (given expert help and allowing some reasonable tolerance); (ii) ``If you can't explain it to a six year old, you don't really understand it'' suggests a possible meta-approach to test clarity of an explanation -- for any given test $T$ of human understanding, ask the person to explain the system to someone new, then give that new person the test $T$. \citet{Lak16} introduced measures of human interpretability based on being able to describe a decision boundary, which would facilitate model reconstruction.
-We discuss further notions of understanding in \S \ref{sec:machine}.
+For global interpretability, we mention two interesting possible approaches due to quotes attributed to the physicist Richard Feynman: (i) ``What I cannot create, I do not understand'' suggests that in some settings, a good test of understanding might be to see if the person could recreate the whole system (given expert help and allowing some reasonable tolerance); (ii) ``If you can't explain it to a six year old, you don't really understand it'' suggests a possible meta-approach to test clarity of an explanation -- for any given test $T$ of human understanding, ask the person to explain the system to someone new, then give that new person the test $T$. \cite{Lak16} introduced measures of human interpretability based on being able to describe a decision boundary, which would facilitate model reconstruction.
+Rudin \cite{Rud18} argues that in many settings, a global model which is constrained to be `interpretable by construction', for example by being described by a simple, short, intuitive scoring system, will provide sufficiently high performance \cite{RudUst18}.
+We discuss further notions of understanding in Section \ref{sec:machine}.